axone-protocol/docs/docs/whitepaper/okp4-network-design-global-overview.md

 - **Data applications** also have custom governance.
 Many of them will be centralized as it can be as simple as a front-end to consume data products, but more complex community-run applications can be considered.
 - **Datasets and services** are sovereign to their owners.
 Providers (individuals or companies) can define general permissions/requirements for their data and services, but also can hand-pick the data spaces (and align with the data space's rules) in which they want to contribute.

-This mixture of governance layers enable the Dataverse to combine strengths from web2 and web3 worlds: where centralized governance models can be built on top of an open decentralized infrastructure, enabling interoperability and sovereignty by design for the data providers and users.
+This mixture of governance layers enable the Dataverse to combine strengths from web2 and web3 worlds: where centralized governance models can be built on top of an open decentralized infrastructure, enabling interoperability and sovereignty by design.